 Asset Quality Score

-In this test, Bankrate tries to estimate the impact of troubled assets, such as unpaid loans, on the credit union's reserves set aside to cover loan losses, as well as overall capitalization.
+In this test, Bankrate tries to estimate the effect of troubled assets, such as past-due mortgages, on the credit union's capitalization and allocated loan loss reserves.

-A credit union with lots of these kinds of assets may eventually have to use capital to absorb losses, cutting down on its equity cushion.
-It also means that there are likely to be many assets that are in non-accrual status and no longer earning money, diminishing earnings and elevating the risk of a future failure.
+Having a large number of these kinds of assets suggests a credit union may eventually have to use capital to cover losses, decreasing its equity cushion.
+Many of those assets are also likely to be in non-accrual status and no longer earning money, decreasing earnings and elevating the risk of a future failure.

-On Bankrate's asset quality test, ST FRANCIS scored 40 out of a possible 40 points, better than the national average of 38.15 points.
+ST FRANCIS scored 40 out of a possible 40 points on Bankrate's asset quality test, above the national average of 38.09.

 Troubled assets made up 0.00 percent of ST FRANCIS's total assets in our test, beneath the national average and potentially indicative of greater financial strength than other credit unions.